linnvel/email-classifier-app-master/README.md

 cd flask
 python train_ml.py
 ```
 Also you need to specify your data path while running the code.
+More information about the data and models can be found in [this project](https://github.com/linnvel/text-classifier-master).